Application closing date: TBA

 • In-depth personal record check.

-• Driver’s License with Air Brake Endorsement, favorable driver’s abstract with no more than 3 demerit points.
+• Driver’s License with Air Brake Endorsement, favourable driver’s abstract with no more than 3 demerit points.

-• Doctor’s Medical Clearance or Certificate of Fitness; Fit Tech, CPAT or York.
+• Doctor’s Medical Clearance or Certificate of Fitness; Fit Tech, CPAT or York (Please see the COVID-19 Medical/Fitness Clearance note below for more details)

 • Commitment to a 12-month Work Experience Program.